Representing Guard enlisted at conference ‘an inherent responsibility,’ says Whitehead

+COLUMBUS, Ohio – The National Guard’s senior most enlisted leader recently participated a three-day conference attended mostly by commissioned officers.

-Senior Enlisted Advisor Tony Whitehead (foreground), the SEA to the chief of the National Guard Bureau, stands at attention during a convention in Columbus, Ohio, Aug.
-29, 2022.
+For Senior Enlisted Advisor Tony Whitehead, the SEA to Army Gen. Daniel Hokanson, chief of the National Guard Bureau, representing the Guard’s enlisted force at the annual National Guard Association of the United States conference is “an inherent responsibility.”

+“I think any senior noncommissioned officer has to start feeling that way,” he added.
+“I often talk to senior NCOs about building muscle memory before they make chief master sergeant or sergeant major, because at some point, they might be the only enlisted person talking on behalf of other enlisted personnel.”

+At the end of the day, Whitehead noted, attending such conferences is paramount to his success.

 |Date Taken: